Montana Board of Regents Policy 940.31 - Approved November, 2010

 - $4500 for one semester for Master's students

 - $7400 for one semester for Doctoral students

 - Teaching and Research Assistant Contracts (UM funded TA contracts come with tuition waivers; RA contracts are variable)

 - Students funded by grants that are not on TA/RA contracts must demonstrate that they meet the job description of a teaching or research assistant.

-- Students with scholarships or fellowships that do not meet the job description of a teaching or research assistant may be eligible for the Dean's Merit Award.
+- Students with scholarships or fellowships that do not meet the job description of a teaching or research assistant or are not working for their funding may be eligible for the Dean's Merit Award.

 Preparing and Routing the TARA Eligibility Form